WSU-RAS/jetson/README.md

 */opt/ros/kinetic/share/turtlebot_description/urdf/turtlebot_properties.urdf.xacro*
 accordingly.
 For us on the TurtleBot 2, these are z = 1.4224 m and x = 0.0635 m.

-Then, run on the NUC:
+Then, run on the NUC (TODO this was for TurtleBot 2):

     cd ~/catkin_ws/src
     git clone https://github.com/WSU-RAS/ras-description.git ras_description